Wallace’s Flying Frog forms a remarkable type of Moss Frog. This animal bears the name of the biologist who identified it.

-Their numbers remain undetermined because few people ever see them (unfortunate, because they display brilliant colors).
+The frog’s numbers remain undetermined because few people ever see them – which is rather unfortunate because the frog displays brilliant colors.

 Much uncertainty about whether man rarely sees the Wallace’s Flying Frog because of a scarcity of numbers or its natural timidity exists.